Twin Cities, Gemini

 The boy beside the girl peered at him curiously, innocently.
 The boy was dressed in a pure white nightgown.
 From beneath that whiteness, the bruises that purpled the boy’s neck were especially prominent.

-A Specialist child owned by the Campanas…?
+A Diverger child owned by the Campanas…?
 So all of those children that had just run past had also been…?
 No…So many of them?
 This entire time?

 The boy’s bruises reminded him of the bruises that had littered his own body when his father would come home mad and drunk.
 Allen would have to save him every single time, and—